KabukiStarship/Script2/_Spec/Data/MapTypes/Book.md

 ### Books

 ASCII Books are dense ordered maps of key-value tuples.
 Books differ from ASCII Dictionaries in that multiple values with the same key may be stored.
-Books use the
+Books are created by creating an ASCII List with an ASCII Loom as element 0 that contains an empty string at element 0.

 #### Book Memory Layout